ibm-mas/ansible-devops/docs/playbooks/fullstack-roks.md

 - `KAFKA_CLUSTER_SIZE` to override the default configuration used (small)
 - `MAS_CATALOG_SOURCE` to override the use of the IBM Operator Catalog as the catalog source
 - `MAS_CHANNEL` to override the use of the `8.x` channel
+- `MAS_DOMAIN` to set a custom domain for the MAS installation
 - `MAS_ICR_CP` to override the value MAS uses for the IBM Entitled Registry (`cp.icr.io/cp`)
 - `MAS_ICR_CPOPEN` to override the value MAS uses for the IBM Open Registry (`icr.io/cpopen`)
 - `MAS_ENTITLEMENT_USERNAME` to override the username MAS uses to access content in the IBM Entitled Registry
+- `CIS_CRN` to enable integration with IBM Cloud Internet Services (CIS) for DNS & certificate management
+- `CIS_SUBDOMAIN` if you want to use a subdomain within your CIS instance

 !!! tip
     `MAS_ICR_CP`, `MAS_ICR_CPOPEN`, & `MAS_ENTITLEMENT_USERNAME` are primarily used when working with pre-release builds in conjunction with `W3_USERNAME`, `ARTIFACTORY_APIKEY` and the `MAS_CATALOG_SOURCE` environment variables.

 ## Release build